devcode1981/File-Provider-Storage/README.md

 Alternatively, you can clone straight from your forked repositories or GitLab EE.

 ```
+# Install dependencies
+bundle install

 # Clone your own forked repositories
 make gitlab_repo=git@gitlab.com:example/gitlab-ce.git gitlab_shell_repo=git@gitlab.com:example/gitlab-shell.git \
   gitlab_ci_repo=git@gitlab.com:example/gitlab-ci.git gitlab_runner_repo=git@gitlab.com:example/gitlab-ci-runner.git
 ```

+If you are going to work on Gitlab Geo, you will need [PostgreSQL replication](#postgresql-replication) setup before the "Post-installation" instructions.

 ## Post-installation

-First install the requirements for development kit, then start Redis, PostgreSQL and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:
+Start required services: Redis, PostgreSQL and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:

-    bundle install
     bundle exec foreman start

 Next, keep the above command running and install the required gems, seed the main GitLab database, and setup GitLab from a new terminal session: